OpenUBIProject/data/README.md

 # OpenUBI Data

-Please note: If you do not having any experience with code or GitHub, **you will still be able to contribute** to the data, probably in less than 10 minutes.
-If you're having trouble feel free to contact one of us for help!
+**👋 Welcome to the OpenUBI data repository!
+If you do not having any experience with code or GitHub, you will still be able to contribute to the data, probably in less than 10 minutes!
+If you're having trouble, feel free to contact one of us for help.**

 ---